curioustorvald/Terrarum/src/net/torvald/spriteassembler/ANIMATION_DESCRIPTION_LANGUAGE.md

 ## Operation

 * Each line describes transformation
 * Transformation are applied sequentially from left to right.
 In other words, their order matters.
-Be wary of the clipping that may occur!
+Be wary of the clipping that may occur! (really?)
 * The Field is an identifier the game code -- sprite assembler -- recognises.
 * The Field of animation's name is the name the game code looks for.
 Example: ```this.setAnim("ANIM_RUN")```
+* Coord system is Y-Up, meaning Y=0 is the bottommost position.